On This Page

 -

-Extend the LVM logical volume of the /opt partition to use all remaining free space (87 GB).
+Extend the LVM logical volume of the /opt partition to use all remaining disk space

 -

-Verify that the storage space was added to the /opt partition.
+Check the new total storage space in the /opt partition.

 # df -h | grep "[\t ]\+/opt"